PopulusMedia/external-telemedicine-docs/README.md

 {
   master_id: string, // Master ID of user, which you received from us via our API request(s) to you
   engagement_id: string, // Engagement ID of user, which you received from us via our API request(s) to you
-  visit_id: string, // The Visit ID of the user, which is generated within the popcorn library.
+  visit_id: string, // The Visit ID of the user, which is generated within the Populus Media library.
   event_name: string // Predefined event name, available below }
 ```